ethereum/remix-ide/docs/unittesting.md

 For interacting with a contract's method, the prime parameters of a transaction are `from` address, `value` & `gas`.
 Typically, a method's behaviour is tested with different values of these parameters.

-Remix provides the functionality of custom `msg.sender` & `msg.value` of transaction using natspec, like:
+One can input custom values for `msg.sender` & `msg.value` of transaction using NatSpec comments, like:

 ```
 /// #sender: account-0